How Outfishers Does Business

 Those are photos we took of the rod you are buying.

-We spent gobs of time and money on photography gear and software so that our pictures are accurate, transparent, and detail everything we would want to know about the rod if we were in your shoes.
+We spent gobs of time and money on photography gear and software so that our pictures are accurate, transparent, and detail everything we would want to know about the rod or reel if we were in your shoes.

-God forbid but if anything happens in transit, we get another rod as similiar as we can find to the one you ordered and we ship it to you as fast as we can.
+If anything happens in transit, we get another rod as similiar as we can find to the one you ordered and we ship it to you as fast as we can.
 We'll deal with the postal folks but the most important thing to us is that you get the rod you want in time for your next outing on the water.

 As far as our packaging materials go, we try to be good to mother earth.